xqstencils/node-mocha-chai-lib/README.md

 # Node Mocha Chai lib stencil
-This is a stencils for common package base on node.
+This is a stencils for common package base on node and mocha.

 ## Current Status: